Retiro San Martín railway station

 Retiro-San Martín, or simply Retiro, is one of the six large mainline railway station termini in Buenos Aires, Argentina.
-Located in the neighborhood of Retiro, it serves as terminal station for the San Martín Line that runs local trains to the northwestern suburbs of the Buenos Aires metropolitan area.
+Located in the neighborhood of Retiro, it serves as the terminal station for the San Martín Line that runs local trains to the northwestern suburbs of the Buenos Aires metropolitan area.
 It also functions as terminal station for the national train General San Martín Railway.

 Overview

 Retiro San Martín is the terminus for the San Martín Railway, and lies between Retiro Belgrano station and Retiro bus station (Terminal de Omnibus), the principal long-distance bus terminal in Buenos Aires.

 Retiro San Martín is accessible by the C line of the Buenos Aires Metro system and by numerous local public bus services.
 The station will also be accessible by both Line E and Line H of the metro once their extensions are complete.

 History

 The station was inaugurated in 1912 by the Buenos Aires and Pacific Railway (BAP), as part of the extension of the service from Palermo through the city with brick bridges.
 The building built then and currently stands, consisted of a pre-assembled structure of iron, wood and metal that should work provisionally until the construction of a masonry building of monumental appearance, similar to other station buildings in the area.
 However, this building was never built.